-I am already spayed, a special needs pet, up to date with shots, good with kids, not good with dogs, and good with cats.
+I am already spayed, up to date with shots, not good with kids, good with dogs, and good with cats.

 Call for an appointment

-CATALES, Inc. helps homeless, abandoned cats find responsible and loving permanent homes.
-As Catales does not take owner-surrendered cats, the cats we rescue have been abandoned, neglected or abused.
+CAT TALES, Inc. helps homeless, abandoned cats find responsible and loving permanent homes.
+As Cat Tales does not take owner-surrendered cats, the cats we rescue have been abandoned, neglected or abused.
 While we generally trap, spay/neuter and release feral cats, occasionally we rescue ferals or semi-ferals from the colonies we help feed.
-Almost all of these animals have survived hunger and illness before entering the safety of CATALES.
+Almost all of these animals have survived hunger and illness before entering the safety of CAT TALES.

 We are looking for very special people who truly care about these animals, not as property but as friends who will become a part of their adoptive families.
 Our priority is to make sure that the cats will never again need to be rescued.
 In order to accomplish this goal, we ask all potential parents to fill out a detailed adoption application.
 Adoption from CAT TALES means that you will be asked to make a tax deductible adoption donation and to pay for spay/neuter if it has not been done before you adopt.
 We also ask that the adopter agrees to follow-up visits from someone at CAT TALES.
 We want to do everything possible to make sure that the animals we place find the best possible homes and safest futures once released from our care.